 - None yet this year.
-Phoenix waivered a bunch this year as there isn't revenue this year.
+Phoenix waivered some this year as there isn't revenue this year.
 Reached out to Lacombe, Their Board can't do it this year.
 Neither can Sylvan.
 Phoenix was going to do it bi-weekly or once a month.
 Lacombe switched theirs to Thursday night.
 Thought about switching it to Sunday.
-Ag Society not interested- needs to be a Farmers Market, not a commercial market.
+Ag Society not interested need to be a Farmers Market, not a Commercial Market.
 Last year, the Town advertised for people to run the market, is the Town advertising this year?
 Might be too late.
 It might need to go to RFP for it?
 If someone is interested, let them do it.
 Put it out through the FCSS newsletter or something.
-"Blackfalds Market' who does the Spring Fall market etc will keep doing those, but not interested in a summer market.
-Lacombe has a community market and a farmers market.
-Arrangement with Phoenix was free space, she had to provide insurance, which covers vendors, so vendors would have to have their own insurance. - Member Appel moved to advertise and heavily market the opportunity of a summer market.
+"Blackfalds Market' who does the Spring Fall Market etc will keep doing those, but not interested in a Summer Market.
+Lacombe has a Community Market and a Farmers Market.
+Arrangement with Phoenix was free space, she had to provide insurance, which covers vendors, so now vendors would have to have their own insurance. - Member Appel moved to advertise and market the opportunity of a Summer Market.
 MOTION CARRIED